Home

 Fishing Lure In The Form Of Powerbait

 Fishing With Powerbait.
 What's the most effective way to fish with Powerbait?
 As everyone should, but may not realize is that Powerbait floats.
-This is a wonderful thing, because it allows the angler to present their bait while it floats above any underwater debris.

-There are some ways of presenting a lures called Powerbait that are more effective than others, and I'm going to explain one of the most effective.
+There are some ways of presenting a fishing lure called Powerbait that are more effective than others, and I'm going to explain one of the most effective.
 Before I explain the technique, let me make sure we're on the same page.
 Ads everyone knows, Powerbait comes in little jars, and is either pre-shaped into "nuggets" or is simply like play dough.
 If it's shaped into nuggets, you simply hook a nugget or two onto your hook and if it's the "original" play dough version, you simply grab some, form a ball around your hook, and your good to go.

 Powerbait comes in many different colors, and which is best is up to personal preference.
 The most popular form of lure, is the variety used for trout.
 When fishing for trout, it's important to remember that the lighter the line you use, the better.
 I never use fishing line heavier than 4 pound test, and I would never suggest that anyone use fishing lines heavier than 6 pound test for trout fishing.
 If you use line that's too heavy while trout fishing, it will cost you bites, it's as simple as that.
 So a big thing to keep in mind is that you need to be using light line when trout fishing.